KevinAst/feature-u/docs/crossCommunication.md

 ## Accessing the App Object

-The {{book.api.App}} object can be accessed in several different ways.
+The {{book.api.Fassets}} object can be accessed in several different ways.

-1. The simplest way to access the {{book.api.App}} object is to merely import it.
+1. The simplest way to access the {{book.api.Fassets}} object is to merely import it.

    Your application mainline exports the {{book.api.launchApp}} return